 Fellowship-Trained Mohs Surgeons

 If you have been diagnosed with skin cancer, it is important to understand all of your treatment options.
-While Mohs surgery is not always needed, it provides the highest of cure rates while leaving the smallest surgical scar.
-Regardless of what you choose, the fellowship-trained Mohs surgeons at Braun Dermatology & Skin Cancer Center are here to help you understand your diagnosis and help you decide on the best treatment for you.
+While Mohs surgery is not always needed, it provides the highest cure rates while leaving the smallest surgical scar.
+The fellowship-trained Mohs surgeons at Braun Dermatology & Skin Cancer Center are here to help you understand your diagnosis and help you decide on the best treatment for you.

 What is Mohs Surgery?